 We are an international and local team with various personal and professional backgrounds, speaking many languages and with a background in refugee-related work.
 Our co-founders are both Greek citizens.

-With approximately fifteen volunteers each week, contributing both remotely and on-the-ground, we work in conjunction with other non-governmental organizations (NGOs), informal settlements, and an organisation operating a local warehouse of donated goods to deliver services in Athens and the Attica region.
+With approximately twenty to thirty volunteers each week, contributing both remotely and on-the-ground, we work in conjunction with other non-governmental organizations (NGOs), informal settlements, and an organisation operating a local warehouse of donated goods to deliver services in Athens and the Attica region.

 Marina is a French-Greek citizen and serves as Za'atar NGO's Director.
 After studying Law and Communications in Paris and New York City, Marina began a career in humanitarian work.
 During her professional career, she has worked at a variety of international organizations including the United Nations and The French Embassy.
 In 2016, after volunteering at the Port of Piraeus with refugees arriving in Athens, she decided to found Za'atar NGO.
 Marina now serves as the Director of Za'atar.
 She speaks Arabic, English, French, Greek, and Spanish.

 Hasan was born in Edleb, Syria.
 He has spent most of his life in Athens, Greece, and now works in the HR department of a multinational company.
 After meeting Marina while volunteering to support refugees arriving at Athens’ port, Hasan assisted with the legal side of setting up Za'atar as an official NGO.
 He now handles finances for Za'atar and advises on strategic planning.
 He speaks Arabic, English, and Greek.

 Léa is from Paris, France.
 She studied HR and Communications in Paris and Montreal before dedicating herself to recruitment.
 She has more than 4 years of experience recruiting junior and senior positions across different industries on a global level.
 She has worked for top recruitment companies in Paris, London, and Barcelona.
 Léa now interviews volunteer candidates interested in contributing their time to Za'atar.
 She speaks French, Spanish, Italian and English.